New Study Shows Fasting Training Doesn’t Improve Performance

 In Planeta Triathlon we have already spoken on other occasions about intermittent fasting and how it affects endurance athletes to train without having full carbohydrate stores.

-The truth is that studies and existing literature conclude that fasting workouts have more drawbacks than benefits in endurance athletes.
+The truth is that studies and existing literature conclude that fasted workouts have more drawbacks than benefits in endurance athletes.

-Today we address a new study that demonstrates how training on an empty stomach does not improve performance.
+Today we tackle a new study that shows how training on an empty stomach does not improve performance.

 Why is training on an empty stomach believed to improve performance?